The key reasons why Sesen Bio Inc. (SESN) is -19.17% away from 52-week high?

 Technical Analysis of Sesen Bio Inc. (SESN)

-[Sesen Bio Inc., SESN] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 15.15% While, its Average True Range was 0.29.
+If we take a close look at the recent performances of Sesen Bio Inc. (NASDAQ: SESN), its last 5-days Average volume was 5.7 million that shows plunge from its year to date volume of 6.62 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 26.02% While, its Average True Range was 0.30.